win32ss/supermium/README.md

 - [supermium.net](https://supermium.net)
 - [win32subsystem.live](https://win32subsystem.live)

-<mark>Important Notice: The official page has a phishing warning.
-You can [read here](https://win32subsystem.live/supermium/news/important-website-update/) for more info.</mark>

 ## The Supermium web browser also provides the following features:
 > -  Aero Glass and Aero Glass-style titlebars instead of Windows 10-style ones (#force-xp-theme in chrome://flags for the latter)
 > -  Turnaround for major vulnerability patches generally less than one week from upstream disclosure